 Giving students the opportunity to work with their peers can be very useful as they can learn from each other and get feedback on their ideas from other students at their learning levels.
 This will show them to work with other people when necessary, and to not always look to the teacher for answers.

 Research suggests that when students are asked to work together, they engage in more exploratory behaviour and are able to accept positive and negative feedback easier.
 Although this is not completely independent, it is a good starting point that can urge students to take the initiative to develop their own ideas.
-The only caveat here is that there will need to be a good degree of guidance to start with, to ensure they aren’t getting distracted and/or learning misconceptions from each other.
+The only caveat here is that there will need to be a good degree of guidance to start with, to ensure they aren’t getting distracted and/or learning misconceptions from each other - we wrote about the pros and cons of group work to help you with this.

 When working on a task, it is important for students to continuously reflect and keep track of their learning.
 This will allow them to pinpoint areas of strength or weakness, and they can use this to monitor their progress without needing feedback from their teacher.
 Self-monitoring falls under the realm of reflection with students focusing on establishing goals they want to meet and being able to assess themselves as they reach each milestone.
 The best questions student can ask themselves include “How can I get better?” and “Where do I do my best work?”.
 These psychologically rich questions contribute to enhancing self-reflection.